LaBoMaP members rewarded for their theses

 Fabien Viprey and Lamice Denguir received the First Prize for Thesis and the Scientific Prize, respectively, on June 7 during the gala dinner of the MUGV 2018 at the Arts et Métiers campus Arts et Métiers Bordeaux.

-Fabien Viprey is a member of LaBoMaP, and Lamice Denguir completed a MAGIS research master's degree and a doctorate in the same laboratory.
+Fabien Viprey is a member of LaBoMaP, and Lamice Denguir completed a MAGISMaster of Science and a Ph.D. in the same laboratory.

 For the first time this year the AUTGV (Association for Very High Speed Machining) and Manufacturing 21 (a group of academic research laboratories) awarded three thesis prizes.
 These prizes are intended to reward three young doctors who defended their theses between January 2015 and December 2017 and who participated in the Manufacturing 21 conference.